Hampi (film)

-Hampi is a 2017 Indian Marathi language film directed by Prakash Kunte, starring Sonalee Kulkarni, Lalit Prabhakar, Prajakta Mali, Priyadarshan Jadhav, Vijay Nikam & Chhaya Kadam.
+Hampi is a 2017 Indian Marathi language film directed by Prakash Kunte, starring Sonalee Kulkarni, Lalit Prabhakar, Prajakta Mali, Priyadarshan Jadhav, Vijay Nikam and Chhaya Kadam.

 Plot

 Isha is hurt by her parents' divorce.
 So she hates people and does not believe in love.
 She visits Hampi in Karnataka, in search of happiness.
 She meets many people, including Kabir who helps her find happiness in the little things.
 They become friends and after some time she falls in love with him.
 One day, Kabir disappears suddenly without informing anyone.
 In the end, Isha realises the value of people and true love.